nik-rev/anon-iter/README.md

 [![githbu](https://img.shields.io/github/stars/nik-rev/anon_iter)]

-`anon_iter` is a much lighter alternative to the [`auto_enums`](https://crates.io/crates/auto_enums) crate, being less general-purpose but solving the most common use-case of this pattern (`impl Iteraotr`), without relying on macros - leading to much faster compile times and simpler syntax.
+`anon_iter` is a much lighter alternative to the [`auto_enums`](https://crates.io/crates/auto_enums) crate, being less general-purpose but solving the most common use-case of this pattern (`impl Iterator`), without relying on macros - leading to much faster compile times and simpler syntax.

 It does this by providing generic wrapper types like [`AnonIter2`]